Housing Conference Services

-The Conference Services Office is located in the American River Courtyard and is open everyday of the week (during the summer conference season) June 6 - August 6.
+The Housing Conference Services Office is located in the American River Courtyard and is open everyday of the week (during the summer conference season) June 10 - July 31, 2015.

 How can I contact the Conference Services office?